Tank-Wang/oasis/docs/open_challenge.md

 - Utilize AI models to automatically evaluate this interaction session, rate the gaming experience, and highlight the game's strengths and areas for improvement.

-## Open Source Implementation Plan
+## An Open Source Implementation Plan
 We offer an initial implementation plan, which may serve as an example or a baseline.

 ### System Framework Diagram